typedefs/typedefs.github.io/content/index.md

 ## Why?

-Existing tools ([protobuf](https://developers.google.com/protocol-buffers/), [thrift](https://thrift.apache.org)) lack algebraic structure and as such cause a lot of incidental complexity, especially when used in more principled settings such as *proof assistants* or *purely functional programming languages*.
+Existing tools ([protobuf](https://developers.google.com/protocol-buffers/), [thrift](https://thrift.apache.org)) lack algebraic structure and as such cause a lot of needless complexity, especially when used in more principled settings such as *proof assistants* or *purely functional programming languages*.

 ## When?